Chris Nesbitt-Smith, February 14, 2022

 All of that activity is happening a long way from the developers that are going to do something about it.

-Furthermore, communicating that policy update between the well-intentioned security team and developers is fraught with common bureaucratic concerns frequently found in organizations at scale.
+Furthermore, communicating that policy update between the well-intentioned security team and developers is fraught with common bureaucratic concerns frequently found in organisations at scale.
 The security policy itself might be considered somehow sensitive as it may reveal potential weaknesses.

 Consequently, reproducing that policy configuration in a local development environment may also prove impracticable.
 This is all made much, much worse with multiple clusters for development, staging, production and multi-tenancies with multiple teams and applications co-existing in the same cluster space all with their own varying needs.